MuhammadSaim/CodeSnap/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# CONTRIBUTORS CODE OF CONDUCT

-## Our Pledge
+## A. Our Pledge

+As members, contributors, and leaders, we pledge to foster a welcoming and inclusive environment where everyone can participate free from harassment.
-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We are committed to ensuring that all individuals, regardless of age, body size, visible or invisible disabilities, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual orientation, feel safe, respected, and valued in our community.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We further pledge to act and interact in ways that promote openness, celebrate diversity, and nurture a healthy, inclusive, and collaborative community for all.

-## Our Standards
+## B. Our Standards

 Examples of behavior that contributes to a positive environment for our community include: